This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 The story is told from Maggie’s point of view.
 She is mostly likable, and there are plenty of small town antics involved in her story.
 She has a few friends and family in the story, but she also has a few people that aren’t exactly friendly.
 Since I haven’t read the others in the series, I’m not sure about Maggie’s background.
 It seems she is restarting after a divorce, and her beignet business is part of her new life.

 Good for fans of cozy mysteries.
 I’m originally from Louisiana, so I was immediately drawn to beignets being in the title.
 To be honest, I was a little disappointed the story took place in Arizona, rather than Louisiana.

-I received a copy of this book from Severn House and Netgalley in exchange for an honest review.
+I received a digital copy of this book from the publisher via NetGalley in exchange for an honest review.

 - Beignets, Brides and Bodies